donzelot/hn70ap/circuitboard/README.md

 The project is completely standalone, it does not depend on ANY external schematic or PCB library.

-To open it you need a very recent kicad version.
+To open it you need kicad version 4.0.7.

 Power supply
 ============